swannodette/baduk/_posts/2016-11-17-go-friends.markdown

 some friends and make the trek out to Flushing to visit [Stephanie Yin's (1P)](http://senseis.xmp.net/?YinMingming) school, the [New York Institute of Go](http://www.ny-go.org).
-We decided that the first weekend of November would be good time for all.
+We decided that the first weekend of November would be a good time for all.

 Nate arrived at my Brooklyn apartment late Friday afternoon, November 4th.
 I, of course, pulled out my Kuroki Goishiten set.
 We started an